6 recommended OTC drugs

 Types of allergies

-Respiratory (allergic rhinitis, allergic asthma), cutaneous (urticaria, dermatitis, eczema), food (milk, egg, peanuts, nuts, fish, soy, wheat), to medications (antibiotics, NSAIDs), to insect stings, to latex.
+Respiratory (allergic rhinitis, allergic asthma), cutaneous (hives, dermatitis, eczema), food (milk, egg, peanuts, tree nuts, fish, soy, wheat), drug (antibiotics, NSAIDs), insect stings, latex.

 OTC antihistamines

-Second generation, non-sedating - first choice: loratadine (Claritine), cetirizine (Zyrtec), levocetirizine (Xyzal, Aerius), fexofenadine (Telfast), desloratadine, bilastine.
-1 tablet per day, effective for rhinitis, urticaria, pruritus.
+Second generation, non-sedating — first choice: loratadine (Claritine), cetirizine (Zyrtec), levocetirizine (Xyzal, Aerius), fexofenadine (Telfast), desloratadine, bilastine.
+1 tablet per day, effective for rhinitis, hives, pruritus.

-First generation - chlorphenamine, diphenhydramine - sedating effect, useful at night for severe itching.
-Avoid during the day if driving.
+First generation — chlorphenamine, diphenhydramine — sedative effect, useful at night for severe itching.
+Avoid during the day if you drive.

-Topicals - creams with hydrocortisone 0.5-1% for local lesions, calamine lotions for urticaria.
+Topical — hydrocortisone 0.5-1% creams for local lesions, calamine lotions for hives.

 Nasal decongestants